Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

-The possibility of $\omega_{\rm dce}(a)$ being negative for some $a\in \mathcal A$ does not rely on pathological data generating processes and may arise in rather simple settings under reasonable distributions for $(A,D)$.
-This raises an important red flag for the use of linear in $A$ regressions, as they may lead to results that are quite difficult to interpret and, in general, do not offer an improvement relative to the short regression in \eqref{eq:short-regression}.
-Below we illustrate this situation with two canonical simple cases: one where $A$ is a scalar random variable taking multiple values, and another one where $A=(A_1,A_2)$ with $A_1$ and $A_2$ being binary.
-Additional examples appear in the proof of Theorem \ref{thm:long}.
+The possibility of \( \omega^{\rm l}_{\rm dce}(a) \) being negative for some \( a \in \mathcal A \) does not depend on pathological data-generating processes.
+It can occur in relatively simple settings with reasonable distributions for \( (A,D) \).
+This raises a significant concern for the use of linear-in-\( A \) regressions, as they can lead to results that are difficult to interpret and, in many cases, offer no improvement over the short regression in \eqref{eq:short-regression}.
+Below we illustrate this situation with two canonical simple cases: one where $A$ is a scalar random variable taking multiple values, and another one where $A = (A_1,A_2)$ with $A_1$ and $A_2$ being binary.

 Consider first the case where $A=A_1$ is a scalar random variable taking values in $\mathcal A_1 = \{0,1,2,\dots,\bar{\rm a}_1\}$.
 The regression in \eqref{eq:long-regression} simplifies to